 For some students, continuing their education after high school isn't guaranteed.
 It's not a lack of good grades that stops them from going to college or into vocational training — it's a parent's workplace injury.

 That's where the Pinnacol Foundation comes in.
 We created our scholarship program to ensure that the children of people seriously injured or killed on the job have the opportunity to pursue their education dreams.
-Since the foundation's launch in 2000, we've awarded $4.5 million in scholarships to 497 students across Colorado.
+Since the foundation's launch in 2000, we've awarded nearly $5 million in scholarships to more than 500 students across Colorado.

 Scholarships average $4,500 per student per year and may only be used for the costs of attending school at accredited colleges, universities, community colleges and vocational schools.